Fall Allergies in Italy: How to Enjoy Your Trip Without the Sneezes

-Fall Allergies in Italy :The Unexpected Culprits
+The Surprising Triggers of Fall Allergies in Italy

-2. Olive tree pollination (round two!)
+2. Olive tree pollination (second round) in warmer regions

-3. Mold spores from fallen leaves
+3. Mold spores from fallen, damp leaves

 These allergens typically reach their peak between late August and November, with regional variations across Italy's diverse landscapes.